Rachel-96/BOTSv3-Incident-Analysis-and-Presentation/README.md

 Reconstruct the attack chain.

-Evaluate SOC processes of detection, escalation, and response.
+Evaluate SOC processes for detection, escalation, and response.

 Scope & Assumptions